Return

 1. Handmade Greeting Cards

-Keeping in touch with friends and family has become easier over the last few decades.
+Keeping in touch with friends and family has become easier over the last few years.
 So, it shouldn’t be any trouble for older adults to stay connected with their loved ones through social media and phone calls.
-Nevertheless, your parents or grandparents can make a special gesture by posting greeting cards to their friends or relatives.
+Nevertheless, seniors can make a special gesture by posting greeting cards to their friends or relatives.

 They don’t have to break the bank to purchase these cards.
 Instead, they can connect to their creative side and craft greeting cards from readily available materials like colourful paper, ribbon and stickers.
 They could even create their own art on the cover or inside using whichever medium they prefer.